JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 During transfer of the data, progress would stall randomly in a way that seemingly could not be killed.
 CTRL+C had no effect.
 No `kill` signal had an effect.
 Even last-resort `shutdown -r now`s did nothing.

 The system was oddly otherwise responsive.
-You could SSH in from another tab and poke around. `ps` showed that the transfer process was in the "D+" state which was uninterruptable sleep in the foreground.
+You could SSH in from another tab and poke around. `ps` showed that the transfer process was in the "D+" state which was uninterruptible sleep in the foreground.

 ```
 jake     21749  1.1  0.0   8400  2124 pts/0    D+   23:42   0:00 rsync ...